 The episode opens with Norma reading the newspaper story of Lee Berman’s demise.
 She’s so uncomfortable with the news that she even forgot to make Norman’s breakfast.
 When a bottle opener and a beer cap falls out of Norman’s jacket, the cat’s out of the bag that Norman has been drinking.
 Norma gets upset – more by the fact that Norman was secretive about the drinking versus the actual drinking itself.
 She scolds him, telling him if he’s going to get a driver’s license he needs to make better choices.
 Sounds reasonable enough, Norma.

 Meanwhile, Dylan gets some TLC from Jodi Morgan, Zane’s sister and the big drug boss.
 When Dylan’s discharged from the hospital, Jodi drives him to her house so he can fully recover in peace.
-When she asks ihe has any family she should call, hesays his family doesn’t care about him.
+When she asks if he has any family she should call, hesays his family doesn’t care about him.
 Poor Dylan, he feels so alone, even if he is wrong.
 Norma does care about him, and so does Norman.
 They’re just so wrapped up in each other, theysometimes don’t know how to reach out to anyone else.

 Norma goes down to the docks and tries to call it quits with Nick Ford.
 She mentions how sad it is that Lee Berman died, and Nick replies, “Sad and convenient.”
 Troubled by his response, Norma tells Ford that she no longer wants his help.
 But Norma is being naïve.
 She’s under the impression she could just walk away.
 And Nick does let her – for now.